SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 ## Official Book Web Site

-The book **Programming Basics with C#** is available for free at the following web address:
+The book **Programming Basics with Java** is available for free at the following web address:

 <p align="center"><strong><a href="https://java-book.softuni.org">https://java-book.softuni.org</a></strong></p>